 In most cases, and there are exceptions, elderly parents receive better care and are happier at home.
 I have managed, and helped family caregivers manage care for elderly parents for more than twenty years.
 Staying at home is not only possible; the quality of care and quality of life can be better when one examines all aspects of the care situation.

-How to Take Care of Elderly Parents in The Home
+Taking Care of Elderly Parents at The Home

 You might be watching health issues spiral out of control.
 Doctor appointments may not go the way you planned.
 It may feel as if the healthcare system has no interest in helping you.
-You are at a loss about how to make things better.
-You are wondering why everything seems like such a challenge.
-You don’t know what to do.
+There may be a sense of loss about how to make things better.
+When everything seems like such a challenge it may be difficult to know what to do.

-What items are on your caregiving checklist?
+What items are on your checklist for caring for aging parents?
 If you are here, you may be early in the caregiving journey looking far ahead with a desire to be proactive.
 More than likely, you are here because you are caring for an elderly parent and are experiencing significant stress.
 You may also be an aging adult with concerns that you want to address now instead of later.